 Of all the nutrients of special interest to vegans, calcium may require the most effort to get.
 Sure, other nutrients demand attention too, but for the most part they’re all quite easy to obtain.
 Needs for Vitamins D and B12 are easily covered by popping supplements every two or three days.
-As for protein, there are tons of vegan foods loaded with it, plus you can always turn to vegan protein powder if you’re falling a bit short.
+As for protein, there are tons of vegan foods loaded with it, plus you can always turn to vegan protein powder if you’re falling short.
 Omega 3 needs can be met with a daily tablespoon of ground chia, plus a capsule or two of vegan DHA/EPA.

 Dairy Products and Calcium

 Sometimes (often, really), people on both sides of an argument get their main points spectacularly wrong.
 That’s never been more the case than in the dispute between dairy interests and vegans regarding calcium.
-The dairy people seem times deliberately misleading, whereas the vegans have trotted out their share of misinformation as well.
+The dairy people seem at times deliberately misleading, whereas the vegans have trotted out their share of misinformation as well.